input-output-hk/smart-contract-backend/README.md

-# Smart Contract API
+# Smart Contract Backend

 ## Development

 ### Testing
-Unit tests are placed inline within the `lib` directory.
+Unit tests are placed inline within the `src` directory.
 Integrations tests a located in the `test` directory.

 Run the test suit with `npm test`

 ### Services
 #### Bundles
-Manages decoding, uncompressing, writing and removal of bundles from the file system,
+Manages decoding, decompressing, writing and removal of bundles from the file system,

 #### API
 ##### Static Server